 At this time, however, all statutory deadlines for commencing appeals and applications to the Federal Court or Federal Court of Appeal or for seeking leave from the Supreme Court remain in effect.
 As such, all filings should be done in a timely manner, adhering to these statutory deadlines.
 Parties are encouraged to use the Federal Court’s e-filing portal to file documents, or to file by e-mail to email@example.com, firstname.lastname@example.org, or email@example.com for the Federal Court, Federal Court of Appeal or Supreme Court, respectively.

 Taxpayers with a tax appeal pending

 All levels of Courts have adjourned sittings and granted extensions to complete litigation steps.
-The Draft Legislative Proposals also contain measures which, if enacted, will suspend the time limits to complete any procedural step in a proceeding for the period from March 13, 2020 to September 13, 2020, unless a particular court chooses to shorten the suspension period.
+Bill C-17 also contains measures which, if enacted, will suspend the time limits to complete any procedural step in a proceeding for the period from March 13, 2020 to September 13, 2020, unless a particular court chooses to shorten the suspension period.

 Tax Court of Canada